zimaexe/spotnet/docs/spotnet.md

 ```

 ### close_position
 The `close_position` method is responsible for repaying debts and withdrawing all tokens from zklend.
 Can be called only if there is active position.
+For validating the
+identity of the caller is used an address of account initiated a transaction instead of a caller for testing purposes.
 The method has next parameters:
 * `supply_token`: ContractAddress - Address of the token used as collateral.
 * `debt_token`: ContractAddress - Address of the token used as borrowing.